Germany: Are conservatives' plans on immigration legal? – DW – 01/29/2025

 After it came to light that the assailant was an Afghan national who was slated for deportation, CDU leader Friedrich Merz has presented a five-point plan to curb irregular migration.

 Merz has said that should the CDU bloc emerge victorious in Germany's federal election on February 23, he will work to implement his plan as quickly as possible.
-However, questions remain about whether his proposals are even legal, under both German and European Union law.
+However, questions remain about whether his proposals are legal under German and European Union law.

 'Last resort'

-Border controls are considered a "last resort" in EU law, and are only permissable for a limited period of time.
-With open borders being at the heart of the EU's principles, constant patrols of Germany's 3,800-kilometer (2,630-mile) long border are simply not allowed.
+Border controls are considered a "last resort" in EU law, and are only permissible for a limited period.
+With open borders at the heart of the EU's principles, constant patrols of Germany's 3,800-kilometer (2,630-mile) border are simply not allowed.

 'Entry ban' could lead to conflict with neighbors